mkgobaco/upgrade/README.md

     pessimistic locking is working.
 5. Sample REST calls in upgrade.postman_collection.json can be imported to PostMan
 6. The response objects will have a non-empty errors json array if there are any errors.
+7. A file-based H2 database is used.
+To get to it while the rest service is running, go to http://localhost:8080/h2-console, username: sa, blank password.
+8. For testing purposes, two months worth of sample data are created from the date the microservice is started.

 Sample REST calls Quick Start:
 1. Making a reservation